Summer Research Opportunity Program (SROP)

 Official acceptance agreements will be included with the pre-arrival paperwork.

 Program participants accepted into the Summer Research Opportunity Program are sent access information for the scholar website and pre-arrival documents to their UMICH email address.

 Pre-arrival information deadline.

-Program participants must submit pre-arrival documents, including the Student Participant Form, Photo and Photo Release Form, Web Prospect Form, and Direct Deposit.
+Program participants must submit pre-arrival documents, including Student Participant Form, Photo, and Photo Release Form.

 Travel arrangements and pre-program information.